Elena' s AI Blog

 A research paper published on December 21st analysed 401 open-source repositories and surfaced a pattern many developers will recognise: AI coding tools perform best when given explicit structural context.

+Context engineering is a development practice that supplies AI coding assistants with structured project metadata — architecture patterns, style constraints, and testing rules — instead of relying on prompt phrasing alone to convey that information.
 Rather than endlessly refining prompts, teams are adding context files that explain architecture, style, and constraints.
 The insight is simple but powerful:

 An AI coding assistant is only as good as the context it can read.